armory/docs/content/en/docs/installation/armory-operator/op-spin-account-crd.md

 ### `spec.enabled`
 Determines if the account is enabled.
-If not enabled, it will not be used by `SpinnakerService`.
+If not enabled, `SpinnakerService` doesn't use it.

 ### `spec.permissions`
 Map of authorizations similar to most accounts in Spinnaker.